 Of course, nowadays you can find information about everything on the Internet.
 It would not be, therefore, too hard to get the actual term localized correctly.
 But when you are looking to use the term in a sentence in context, and make it sound natural, you would probably fail as a poker localization professional if you had never played poker.

-The professionals who take care of poker localization for All-In Translations have online gaming “in their system”, and we also make sure they have an updated knowledge with respect to terminology, which changes quite often in the world of poker.
+The professionals who take care of poker localization for All-in Global have online gaming “in their system”, and we also make sure they have an updated knowledge with respect to terminology, which changes quite often in the world of poker.

 Poker localization and context